How to write a convincing business plan?

 Make a sales and marketing forecast

 Providing great products and services is wonderful, but customers need to actually know that these products and services exist.
-This is why marketing plans and strategies are essential to the success of a business.
+This is why the plans and marketing strategies are essential to the success of a business.
+But keep in mind that marketing is not just advertising.
+Marketing โ whether advertising, public relations, promotional literature, etc. โ is an investment in the growth of your business.

 Like any other investment you would make, the money spent on marketing should generate a return on investment.
 (Why invest otherwise?)
 While that return may simply be greater cash flow, good marketing plans translate into higher sales and profits.